-Swansea has accomplished a consistent increase in the number of people enjoying the variety of pubs, restaurants, cinemas and entertainment venues after dark whilst simultaneously benefitting from a steady drop in crime.
+Swansea has accomplished a consistent increase in the number of people enjoying the variety of pubs, restaurants, cinemas and entertainment venues after dark whilst simultaneously benefiting from a steady drop in crime.

 This is attributed to the success of Safer Swansea Partnership’s initiatives, such as the Help Point situated within the city centre on busy nights to assist revellers with a issues ranging from providing information and directions to providing flip-flops for weary feet and treating minor injuries.

-The medically trained staff on hand are assisted by student volunteers from the University of Wales Trinity St David, providing extra support at the Help Point and designated Drop-Off Point.
+The medically trained staff on hand are assisted by student volunteers from the University of Wales Trinity St David, providing extra support at the Help Point.

 This post is also available in: Welsh